Quantum Mechanics in a Time-Asymmetric Universe: On the Nature of the Initial Quantum State

 \item Low-Entropy Initial Condition: when we consider the universe as a quantum-mechanical system, we postulate a special low-entropy boundary condition on the universal wave function---the quantum-mechanical version of the \emph{Past Hypothesis}:

-where $\mathscr{H}_{PH}$ is the Past Hypothesis macro-space with dimension much smaller than that of the equilibrium macro-space.\footnote{We should assume that $\mathscr{H}_{PH}$ is finite-dimensional, in which case we can use the Lebesgue measure on the unit sphere as the typicality measure for \# 10.
+where $\mathscr{H}_{PH}$ is the Past Hypothesis macro-space with dimension much smaller than that of the equilibrium macro-space.\footnote{We should assume that $\mathscr{H}_{PH}$ is finite-dimensional, in which case we can use the normalized surface area measure on the unit sphere as the typicality measure for \# 10.
 It remains an open question in QSM about how to formulate the low-entropy initial condition when the initial macro-space is infinite-dimensional.} Hence, the initial state has very low entropy in the sense of (\ref{Boltzmann}).
 (In CSM, the Past Hypothesis says that the initial microstate is in a low-entropy macrostate with very small volume.)

-\item A central task of QSM is to establish mathematical results that demonstrate (or suggest) that $\mu-$most (maybe even all) wave functions of small subsystems, such as gas in a box, will approach thermal equilibrium. \end{enumerate}
+\item A central task of QSM is to establish mathematical results that demonstrate (or suggest) that for $\mu-$most (maybe even all) wave functions, the small subsystems, such as gas in a box, will approach thermal equilibrium. \end{enumerate}